Check the validity and integrity of a user’s identity token.

 get calls on Apple devices.
 This is a local, inexpensive, nonnetwork call and is enabled by the Apple ID system that keeps the Apple ID state on a device in sync with Apple servers.

-You may also choose to get a new identity token at any time without user interaction.
+User interaction is required any time a new identity token is requested.
 User sessions are long-lived on device, so calling for a new identity token on every launch, or more frequently than once a day, can result in your request failing due to throttling.